emmabostian/fem-design-systems/docs/designing-with-figma.md

 Our tertiary button will be the button label without a background color or outline.

-Create a new Figma page and name it 'Buttons'.
-Create a table with the following structure:
+In the Figma starter you cloned I've created a table with the following axes.
+It's your job to fill it in with button designs!

 ### X-Axis Labels